The Voice of Youth Ensemble

 "I just have a lot of faith in myself, and a gratitude that life is so beautiful, which is why this is a historic moment: not because I need to go to the Gestapo any more, but because life still seems beautiful to me."

-Inspired by the greatness of Etty Hilsom, the Etty Hilsom Youth Theater is a non-profit organization that aims to provide a safe space for youth from disadvantaged backgrounds, where they can realize their love of theater, and receive a mental, physical and intellectual response in a reality that does not always allow.
+Inspired by the greatness of Etty Hillesum, the Etty Hillesum Youth Theater is a non-profit organization that aims to provide a safe space for youth from disadvantaged backgrounds, where they can realize their love of theater, and receive a mental, physical, and intellectual response in a reality that does not always allow.
 The theater, located in the heart of Jaffa D., contains 470 seats and is a real house, and a warm corner.
 The youth come from the neighborhoods around Jaffa IV, where the institution is located.
-The institution seeks to breathe life into the community and place on one stage a group of youth from different backgrounds that reflect the variety of shades of Israeli society, including Jewish and Arab youth, Ethiopians and former USSR, African asylum seekers and more.
+The institution seeks to breathe life into the community and place on one stage a group of youth from different backgrounds that reflect the variety of shades of Israeli society, including Jewish and Arab youth, Ethiopians and former USSR, African asylum seekers, and more.

 The teens join a two-year program and specialize in one of the following three areas: acting, acting or makeup and costume design.
 The tools acquired as part of theater studies encourage self-expression, self-confidence, social integration, intercultural dialogue, empathy, conflict resolution, emotion regulation, listening and teamwork.

 Every year, we strive to bring together a new group of youth who represent the multicultural community of the city of Tel Aviv-Yafo and of the State of Israel as a whole.
 Through professional theater studies from the best teachers in the field, we set an example for a diverse group of teenagers to work together to create art on stage.